 If possible, always be the first to mention a price.
 This technique helps anchor the conversation around that number.
 However, you need to start at a reasonable price in order to attract influencers’ interests first.
 Upfluence has an extremely useful tool just for this purpose: our price prediction tool, which can help you determine the anchor price to start out with.

 In general, you can expect the industry average standard: nano and micro-influencers can ask anywhere from free products, to a few hundred dollars for a post.
 Macro-influencers can come in anywhere from a few thousand and upwards.
-Your anchor price should be based around this standard, as well.
-(Although, always leave room for exceptions and surprises!
-You never know!)
+Get more guidance in choosing how much you will offer your creators with our guide to how much to pay influencers.

 Negotiate content vs. negotiate price